gzeinnumer/MyLibDirectory/README.md

 ---

 ## Function Global Directory
-This library need Permission you can use this step [MultiPermission](https://github.com/gzeinnumer/MultiPermition) or use your own.
+This library need Permission you can use this step [**MultiPermission**](https://github.com/gzeinnumer/MultiPermition) or use your own.

-**DEBUG.** If you find some troble you can trace with this step.
+**DEBUG.** If you find some trouble you can trace with this step.
 |![](https://github.com/gzeinnumer/MyLibDirectory/blob/master/assets/debug.jpg)|
 |--|

 #
 **Step 1.
 Create Folder**
 \
-If you have grand your permission, add 2 code on your `onCreate`. you need to declare `Folder Name` that you will use as you Folder Name in external.
-Now i am ussing 'MyLibsTesting'.
+If you have grand your permission, add 2 code on your `onCreate`. you need to declaration `Folder Name` that you will use as you Folder Name in external.
+Now i am ussing `MyLibsTesting`.

 ```java
 public class MainActivity extends AppCompatActivity {